 - Identifying the skills and competencies not being met

 - Clarifying expectations

-Notify your HR Representative of serious or ongoing concerns.
-Your HR Representative is available to provide you with guidance about how best to provide employees with feedback.
+Notify your HR representative of serious or ongoing concerns.
+Your HR representative is available to provide you with guidance about how best to provide employees with feedback.

 There may be instances of performance or misconduct where immediate termination is appropriate.
-Consult with your HR Representative regarding any decision about whether the employee should continue for the duration of the IEP, or separate from employment.
-Any actions to separate an employee during the IEP must be reviewed and approved by your HR Representative.
+Consult with your HR representative regarding any decision about whether the employee should continue for the duration of the IEP, or separate from employment.
+Any actions to separate an employee during the IEP must be reviewed and approved by your HR representative.

-Under certain circumstances it may be appropriate to extend the IEP to provide the supervisor with additional time to assess the employee's performance and likelihood of future success in the role.
+Under certain circumstances it may be appropriate to extend the IEP to provide the manager with additional time to assess the employee's performance and likelihood of future success in the role.
 Examples that might warrant an extension of the IEP are:

 - The employee's role is modified to include new duties

 - The employee is on approved extended leave